SAP-samples/teched2023-DT169/exercises/ex2/README.md

 The chart will get updated with the appropriate title on the widget.

-Similarly, add another chart widget that will display the Number of open PO Items per Purchasing Organization Name.
+Similarly, add another chart widget that will display the **Number of open PO Items** per **Purchasing Organization Name**.

-Along with selecting the required measures and dimensions, you can also change the Chart orientation from ‘Horizontal’ to ‘Vertical’.
+Along with selecting the required measures and dimensions, you can also change the **Chart orientation** from ‘Horizontal’ to ‘Vertical’.

 ![image](https://github.com/SAP-samples/teched2023-DT169/blob/main/exercises/ex2/images/12.png)